sbiickert/AdventOfCode2017/README.md

 I was a little disappointed that my code didn't end up being as "functional" towards the end.
 I started using more Perl-like code patterns and even OO, just using .map and .sum here and there.
 I found when writing F#, I would love reviewing the elegance of the code.
 Raku code is compact and not pretty.

 I'm glad I did it.
 I still think that Raku is the best language for doing things like this, except for the speed issue.

+## F#

+The contest for Simon's fave language rages on.